awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

-To see a list of Systems Manager actions, see [Actions Defined by AWS Systems Manager](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awssystemsmanager.html#awssystemsmanager-actions-as-permissions) in the *IAM User Guide*\.
+To see a list of Systems Manager actions, see [Actions Defined by AWS Systems Manager](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awssystemsmanager.html#awssystemsmanager-actions-as-permissions) in the *Service Authorization Reference*\.

 ### Resources<a name="security_iam_service-with-iam-id-based-policies-resources"></a>